 He recently completed a 46-year career at the University of Lethbridge and now resides in Edmonton where he continues to keep a close eye on social trends and continues to carry out national surveys in partnership with both Maru Public Opinion and Angus Reid.

 Dr. Bibby is one of the country's better known academics.
-His work has been covered in virtually all of Canada's major dailies and has received front cover treatment by Maclean's magazine on three occasions – April 9, 2001, July 1, 2006, and April 13, 2009).
-In addition, he has contributed articles to newspapers including the Globe and Mail, Toronto Star, Edmonton Journal, Calgary Herald, and Ottawa Citizen.
-His extensive national television and radio appearances over the years have included the CBC and CTV national news, Canada AM, Question Period, As It Happens, Cross Country Check Up, Sunday Edition, various CBC Newsworld/News Network programs, TSN's Off the Record, and such well-known former Canadian mainstays as Peter Gzowski's Morningside, Shelagh Rogers' Sounds Like Canada, Midday, and Pamela Wallin Live.
-In the United States, his work has been given exposure by prominent news outlets including as The New York Times, the USA Today, CNN, the Wall Street Journal,the Christian Science Monitor, the Chicago Tribune, and the Los Angeles Times.
+His work has been covered in virtually all of Canada's major dailies and received front cover treatment by Maclean's magazine on four occasions – April 9, 2001, July 1, 2006, April 13, 2009, and March 30, 2015 .
+In addition, he has contributed articles to newspapers including the Globe and Mail, Toronto Star, Edmonton Journal, Calgary Herald, Vancouver Sun, Ottawa Citizen and Montreal Gazette.
+His extensive national television and radio appearances over the years have included the CBC, CTV, and Global national news, Canada AM, Question Period, As It Happens, Cross Country Check Up, Sunday Edition, various CBC Newsworld/News Network programs, TSN's Off the Record, such well-known, former Canadian mainstays as Peter Gzowski's Morningside, Shelagh Rogers' Sounds Like Canada, Valerie Pringle's Midday,Pamela Wallin Live, and classic regional radio programs hosted by Andy Barry (Toronto), Bill Good (Vancouver), and Ron Collister (Edmonton).
+In the United States, his work has been given exposure by prominent news outlets including The New York Times, the USA Today, CNN, the Wall Street Journal,the Christian Science Monitor, the Chicago Tribune, and the Los Angeles Times.